I played an interesting game over the weekend.

 It’s called – “where are they now?”

-You see… I sat with a friend who’s been a real estate educator almost as long as I have, and we pulled out copies of Australian Property Investor Magazine dating back almost 20 years.
+You see… I sat with a friend who’s been a real estate educator almost as long as I have, and we pulled out copies of the now defunct Australian Property Investor Magazine dating back almost 20 years.

 Now in the interest of full disclosure and transparency I’m a property professional who’s written 8 books, published more educational articles than anyone else in Australia, my Property Update blog has been voted the #1 real estate website in the world in 2017 and 2018 and the Michael Yardney Podcast ranks amongst the top Australian investment podcasts on iTunes.

 Clearly I believe strongly in the value of education and mentoring to help increase the chance of success in property.

 And there are many other very good professionals in this industry, so it hurts my industry when naïve investors fall for shonky real estate gurus.

 And boy has there been a continual conveyer belt of “gurus” that have come and gone, along the way taken innocent investor’s money or misleading them to invest in the wrong properties with disastrous financial results.

 So, here are 7 signs that your property “guru” who keeps sending you emails could be shonky.

 1. They brag about their achievements and talk themselves up

 Many of those failed gurus featured photos of themselves with their nice cars – often red sports cars.